 - ‘Had the grim result been found in Eastern Europe it would have been a proof of the bestiality of the Communist enemy; since it is the normal situation in Western domains, it is only irony.’
 (169)

 - ‘Brazil also wins the prize for torture and murder of street children by the security forces – ‘a process of extermination of young people’ according to the head of the Justice Department in Rio de Janiero (Hélio Saboya), targeting the 7-8 million street children who ‘beg, steal, or sniff glue’ and ‘for a few glorious moments forget who or where they are’ (London Guardiancorrespondent Jan Rocha).
-In Rio, a congressional commission identified 15 death squads, most of them made up of police officers and financed by merchants.
+In Rio , a congressional commission identified 15 death squads, most of them made up of police officers and financed by merchants.
 Bodies of children murdered by death squads are found outside metropolitan areas with their hands tied, showing signs of torture, riddled with bullet holes.
 Street girls are forced to work as prostitutes.
 The Legal Medical Institute recorded 427 children murdered in Rio alone in the first ten months of 1991, most by death squads.
 A Brazilian parliamentary study released in December 1991 reported that 7000 children had been killed in the past four years.
 Truly a tribute to our magnificence and the ‘modern scientific methods of development based solidly on capitalism’ in a territory as much ‘worth exploitation’ as any in the world.
 We should not underestimate the scale of this achievement.
-It took real talent to create a nightmare in a country as favored and richly-endowed as Brazil.’
-(169)
+It took real talent to create a nightmare in a country as favored and richly-endowed as Brazil

 - ‘Other flaws in the miracle had been revealed in the report of an August 1991 Presidential Commission for the Rights of Children, not previously noticed, which found that ‘critical poverty, defined as the inability to meet at least one half of basic nutritional requirements,’ had tripled from 11 percent of the population in 1984 to 33 percent in 1991; and that real per capita income fell 55 percent from 1988 to 1991, falling at double the rate of 1980-1988.’
 (171-172)

 - ‘The terror began as soon as the US-run military coup succeeded in overthrowing the reformist capitalist democracy.
 Some 8000 peasants were murdered in two months in a terror campaign that targeted particularly United Fruit Company union organizers and Indian village leaders.
 The US Embassy participated with considerable fervor, providing lists of ‘Communists’ to be eliminated or imprisoned and tortured while Washington dedicated itself to making Guatemala ‘a show-case for democracy.’
 At a comparable stage, the Khmer Rouge were condemned for genocide.
-Terror mounted again in the 1960s, with active US participation.
-The process resumed in the late 1970s, soon reaching new levels of barbarism.
-Over 440 villages were totally destroyed and well over 100,000 civilians were killed or ‘disappeared,’ up to 150,000 according to the Church and others, all with the enthusiastic support of the Reagan Administration.
-Huge areas of the highlands were destroyed in a frenzy of irreversible environmental devastation.
-The goal was to prevent a recurrence of popular organization or any further thought of freedom or social reform.
-The toll since the US regained control is estimated at about 200,000 unarmed civilians killed or ‘disappeared,’ and in the highlands, episodes that qualify as genocide, if the word has meaning.’
-(173)
+Terror mounted again in the 1960s, with active US

-- ‘An estimated two-thirds to six-sevenths of the Indian population in Central America and Mexico died between 1519 and 1650.’
-(175)
+- ‘An estimated two-thirds to six-sevenths of the Indian population in Central America and Mexico

 - ‘A study released by the health ministers of the Central American countries in November 1991 estimated that 120,000 children under five die annually in Central America from malnutrition (one million are born annually), and that two-thirds of the survivors suffer from malnutrition.’
 (176)

 - ‘A leading Mexican journal reports a study by Victor Carlos García Moreno of the Institute for Law Research at the Autonomous National University of Mexico (UNAM), presented at a conference on ‘International Traffic in Children’ in Mexico City.
-He found that about 20,000 children are sent illegally to the United States each year ‘for supplying illegal traffic in vital organs, for sexual exploitation, or for experimental tests.’ ’ (177)
+He found that about 20,000 children are sent illegally to the United States

 - ‘ ‘The concentration of the best land into vast coffee, cotton and sugar estates owned by a small elite meant hundreds of thousands of peasants were forced to eke a living off steep, marginal land,’ Tom Gibb reports from El Salvador.’
 (180)